 “[h]e was a poor man whose family consisted of daughters, and he said to the apostle: ‘You know that I have no money, and am in real need with a large family, so let me go without ransom.’
 The apostle did so on condition that he should not fight against him.”

 Why didn’t “Gramps” tell Jenny this story?
 The propensity for the missionaries to lie and exaggerate shows how far they will go in their dishonesty to malign the greatest man who ever lived.

 It should also be asked that if Muhammad (peace be upon him) was simply after money and power, then why did he not take advantage of the Quraish’s offer to him when he was still in Mecca in the early days of his preaching?
 This story is well-known, but the missionaries ignore it either out of ignorance or willful dishonesty.
-Al-Mubarakpuri relates that after the conversions of Hamzah bin Al-Muttalib (the Prophet’s uncle) and Umar bin Al-Khattab, the leaders of Quraish decided to negotiate with Muhammad (peace be upon him) and sent Utbah bin Rabiah to make him an offer.
+Al-Mubarakpuri relates that after the conversions of Hamzah bin Al-Muttalib (the Prophet’s uncle) and Umar bin Al-Khattab, the leaders of Quraish decided to negotiate with Muhammad (peace be upon him) and sent Utbah bin Rabiah to literally make him an offer he could not refuse.
 Here is what Utbah said to Muhammad (peace be upon him):